svalinn/DAGMC/doc/usersguide/uw2.rst

 to tag or associate groups of volumes or surfaces with a simple human readable syntax that is translated and stored in the geometry file of a DAGMC problem.

-The workflow uses the Python for Nuclear Engineering toolkit `PyNE <http://pyne.io>`_, we levereage the existing infrastructure in PyNE to allow a consistent transport problem to be defined across all MC codes.
+The workflow uses the Python for Nuclear Engineering toolkit `PyNE <http://pyne.io>`_.
+We levereage the existing infrastructure in PyNE to allow a consistent transport problem to be defined across all MC codes.